UnnamDedeepya/Hackathon-Project/README.md

-# Final Hackathon Project - E-Commerce & Entertainment Automation Framework
+# Final Hackathon Project - E-Commerce & Automation Framework

 This repository houses the final training capstone project, transitioning from hybrid automation structures to an advanced, industry-standard **Behavior-Driven Development (BDD)** test framework.
 The framework is engineered using **Selenium WebDriver**, **Cucumber JVM**, and **TestNG** to address multi-page functional flows over complex web ecosystems like **District** (https://www.district.in/).